-“Joining a Greek organization was something that I had considered, so when it came time to go through recruitment my Freshman year I decided to take the chance and go for it.
+“Joining a sorority was something that I had considered, so when it came time to go through recruitment my Freshman year I decided to take the chance and go for it.
 That was the best decision I could have made for myself.
-Not only have the men and women I met through Greek Life at John Carroll become my closest and most dependable friends, they encourage me to get involved in my community and are always there to make some irreplaceable memories.
-If you’re considering joining a Greek organization – go for it!” – Maddie Tobolewski ’20
+Not only have the men and women I met through Fraternity and Sorority Life (FSL) at John Carroll become my closest and most dependable friends, they encourage me to get involved in my community and are always there to make some irreplaceable memories.
+If you’re considering joining an FSL organization – go for it!” – Maddie Tobolewski ’20

-Some other benefits include, scholarship, community service, social, and leadership.
+Some other benefits include, leadership development training, social programs such as sisterhood/brotherhood activities, date dances, formals, philanthropic opportunities, academic tutoring and support, diversity education and training, access to scholarships and grants and health and wellness education .
 Older members encourage you and foster your growth as an individual and as a chapter member.
 Every chapter has a a wide alumni network to assist adjusting to new communities, finding employment, or just to offer personal friendship based on common experiences in your organization.

-IFC Fall Recruitment will begin immediately after Streak Week 2019 in September!
+IFC Recruitment will begin immediately after Streak Week in September!

 Each New Member must register for recruitment here.
 All incoming freshmen are encouraged to apply for scholarships, given by the chapters.
-Applying and/or accepting a scholarship from a Greek organization does not bind you to join that organization, nor any other organization.
+Applying and/or accepting a scholarship from a fraternity does not bind you to join that organization, nor any other organization.

-f you have any questions, please contact the Vice President of Recruitment, Collin Trehan, or the Assistant to the Vice President for Student Affairs and Fraternity and Sorority Life Advisor, Mary Ann Hanicak
+If you have any questions, please contact the Manager of Student Life Programs, Mary Ann Hanicak

 Welcome to John Carroll University’s Sorority Life!